Shared Active Transportation

-The City currently has permits for two vendors to operate bike share: Spin, and LimeBike.
-The vendors are responsible for ensuring the bikes do not block pedestrian access or existing bike racks, and that the bikes are in working condition.
+Two vendors currently have permits to operate bike share: Spin, and LimeBike.
+These vendors are responsible for ensuring the bikes do not block pedestrian access or existing bike racks, and that the bikes are in working condition.
 If you encounter a problem with the location or condition of the bike, you can contact the customer service for each company or use the link below that will notify the company and city staff.

-The City's permit process helps regulate dockless bike share operations in Durham.
-Bike share operators are for-profit companies that have been granted a permit by the City.
+The City's permit process helps regulate shared active transportation operations in Durham.
+Bike share and scooter operators are for-profit companies that have been granted a permit by the City.
 If the company(ies) fail to comply with the terms of the permit, the permit will not be renewed and/or can be revoked.

 No Smart Phone or Credit Card?
 No Problem!